-The Northern Lights certainly have all the publicity, and probably because there are so many land locations to see them from.
+The Northern Lights (which are listed in the 7 wonders of the world) certainly have all the publicity, and probably because there are so many land locations to see them from.
 But the thing to be wary of is if you go all the way to Alaska or Norway just to see the lights and it’s an overcast or rainy week, you’re stuffed.

 But the Southern Lights are indeed a thing and I just saw them from 40,000 feet where weather doesn’t matter!